folio-org/raml-module-builder/README.md

 See the `JsonPathParser` class for more info.

-### A full example
+### An example

     //create a client
-    HttpModuleClient hClient = new HttpModuleClient("localhost", 8083, "myuniversity_new2", false);
+    HttpClientInterface client = HttpClientFactory.getHttpClient(okapiURL, tenant);
+    //make a request
+    CompletableFuture<Response> response1 = client.request(url, okapiHeaders);
-    //make a request to the user groups endpoint Response groupResponse = hClient.request("/groups?group=on_campus");
+    //chain a request to the previous request, the placeholder {users[0].username}
-    //make another request to the users endpoint and append a cql query string with the id of all entries
-    //returned from the request made to the user groups endpoint Response userResponse = hClient.request("/users", new BuildCQL(groupResponse, "usergroups[*].id", "patron_group"));
-    //join the values within the users response and the values in the user groups response - injecting the value
-    //from the 'group' field in each user group returned into the 'patron_group' field - do this when the patron_group value
-    //in the users objects equals the id value in the user groups object userResponse.joinOn("users[*].patron_group", groupResponse, "usergroups[*].id", "group", "patron_group", false);
+    //means that the value appearing in the first user[0]'s username in the json returned
+    //in response1 will be injected here
+    //the handlePreviousResponse() is a function you code and will receive the response
+    //object (containing headers / body / etc,,,) of response1 so that you can decide what to do
+    //before the chainedRequest is issued - see example below
+    //the chained request will not be sent if the previous response (response1) has completed with
+    //an error
+    response1.thenCompose(client.chainedRequest("/authn/credentials/{users[0].username}",
+        okapiHeaders, null, handlePreviousResponse());

+        Consumer<Response> handlePreviousResponse(){
+            return (response) -> {
+                int statusCode = response.getCode();
+                boolean ok = Response.isSuccess(statusCode);
+                //if not ok, return error
+            };
+        }

+    //if you send multiple chained Requests based on response1 you can use the
+    //CompletableFuture.allOf() to wait till they are all complete
+    //or you can chain one request to another in a pipeline manner as well

+    //you can also generate a cql query param as part of the chained request based on the
+    //response of the previous response. the below will create a username=<value> cql clause for
+    //every value appearing in the response1 json's users array -> username response1.thenCompose(client.chainedRequest("/authn/credentials", okapiHeaders, new BuildCQL(null, "users[*].username", "username")),...

+    //join the values within 2 responses - injecting the value from a field in one json into the field of another json when a constraint between the two jsons exists (like field a from json 1 equals field c from json 2)
+    //compare all users->patron_groups in response1 to all usergroups->id in groupResponse, when there is a match, push the group field in the specific entry of groupResonse into the patron_group field in the specific entry in the response1 json response1.joinOn("users[*].patron_group", groupResponse, "usergroups[*].id", "group", "patron_group", false);
     //close the http client
     hClient.closeClient();